 category -- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
-The largest increase in pace of home sales has been in the \$200K - \$300K price range, where sales have increased 9% over the past year.
+The largest increase in pace of home sales has been in the \$400K+ price range (+7%) though there has also been a slight (+2%) increase in home sales in the \$200K - \$300K price range.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (under \$200K) has seen an astonishing 41% decline in inventory levels over the past year -- which is followed by a 28% decline in the \$200K - \$300K price range.
-The only price range where inventory levels have almost held steady is the \$400K+ price range, where there are only 2% fewer houses on the market today as compared to one year ago.
-The \$300K - \$400K price range has seen a 21% year over year decline in inventory levels.
+The lowest price range (under \$200K) has seen an astonishing 35% decline in inventory levels over the past year -- which is followed closely by a 27% decline in the \$200K bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
+Many consider a six month supply to be a balance between buyers and sellers, and we aren't anywhere close to that in any price range under \$400K.

+- \$300K price range.
+The only price range where inventory levels have almost held steady is the \$400K+ price range, where there has been no change in the number of homes on the market today as compared to one year ago.
+The \$300K - \$400K price range has seen a 16% year over year decline in inventory levels.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
-Many consider a six month supply to be a balance between buyers and sellers, and we aren't anywhere close to that in any price range under \$400K.
+The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre